-Philomel was created in the early 1980s as part of World Publishing Books for Young People, by Editor and Publisher Ann Beneduce.
-The imprint’s name, which literally means “lover of song,” implied that these books would be lyrical, beautiful in concept and form, and fine enough to be celebrated as gifts.
-The early lists included such future classics as Eric Carle’s The Very Hungry Caterpillar, which has sold hundreds of millions of copies worldwide; Virginia Hamilton’s Newbery Honor winning Sweet Whispers, Brother Rush; and Ed Young’s Caldecott Honor winning The Emperor and the Kite.
+Philomel was created in the early 1980s as part of World Publishing Books for Young People, by editor and publisher Ann Beneduce.
+The imprint was named after the nightingale, using a term that literally means “lover of song,” which implied that these books would be lyrical, beautiful in concept and form, and fine enough to be celebrated as gifts.
+The early lists included such future classics as Eric Carle’s The Very Hungry Caterpillar; Virginia Hamilton’s Newbery Honor–winning Sweet Whispers, Brother Rush; and Ed Young’s Caldecott Honor–winning The Emperor and the Kite.

-In 1985 Patricia Lee Gauch took over as Editor-in-Chief of Philomel.
-Sharing Ms. Beneduce’s vision, she published Caldecott winners Owl Moon by Jane Yolen and John Schoenherr, Lon Po Po by Ed Young, and So You Want to Be President? by Judith St. George and David Small.
-She also published the soon-to-be iconic animal fantasy series Redwall by Brian Jacques and the inimitable homespun picture books of Patricia Polacco, including Pink and Say.
+In 1985 Patricia Lee Gauch took over as editor-in-chief of Philomel.
+Under her leadership, Philomel published Caldecott winners Owl Moon by Jane Yolen and John Schoenherr, Lon Po Po by Ed Young, and So You Want to Be President? by Judith St. George and David Small, as well as the soon-to-be iconic animal fantasy series Redwall by Brian Jacques and the classic picture books of Patricia Polacco, including Thank You, Mr. Falker.

-Michael Green joined the imprint as Editorial Assistant directly from graduate school in 1991, eventually taking the helm as Publisher in 2003.
-Under his direction, Philomel continued its tradition of producing quality picture books for the youngest of readers while simultaneously growing as one of the industry’s leaders in commercial fiction for middle grade and young adults.
-His list included the #1 bestselling blockbuster The Day The Crayons Quit by Drew Daywalt and Oliver Jeffers; Stuck, written and illustrated by Mr. Jeffers; Loren Long’s New York Times bestselling Otis series, about a heroic tractor and his farmyard friends; Anthony Horowitz’s Alex Rider spy novels, which are #1 bestsellers the world over; Mike Lupica’s sports-centered novels, such as Fantasy League and Heat, that capture the purity of the 12-year-old sports fanatic in all of us; and John Flanagan’s Ranger’s Apprentice epic, the worldwide bestselling fantasy/adventure series.
-Mr. Green’s quest to reach the reluctant reader added to Philomel’s initial mission and expanded the type of books published under the imprint’s name.
+Michael Green took the helm as publisher in 2003.
+Under his direction, Philomel continued its tradition of producing quality picture books for the youngest of readers while simultaneously beginning to publish more commercial fiction for middle graders and young adults.
+The Philomel list grew to include #1 bestselling blockbuster The Day the Crayons Quit by Drew Daywalt and Oliver Jeffers; Here We Are by Oliver Jeffers, Anthony Horowitz’s Alex Rider spy novels; Mike Lupica’s sports-centered novels; and John Flanagan’s Ranger’s Apprentice epic.
+This quest to reach reluctant readers added to Philomel’s initial mission and expanded the type of books published under the imprint’s name.